Skip to content

 • Unauthorized attempts are logged with masked user identifiers for auditing.

-• The Web UI has no built-in user authentication.
-Use CADDY_BASIC_AUTH or form auth when exposing it publicly (see Docker / Deployment variables).
+• SQLite/solo installs have no built-in user authentication — use CADDY_BASIC_AUTH or form auth to protect the Web UI when exposing it publicly (see Docker / Deployment variables).
+PostgreSQL deployments can additionally enable optional per-user email/password login via Better Auth (BETTER_AUTH_SECRET).

 The GitHub and Gitea adapters verify webhook signatures to ensure payloads originate from the configured platform and have not been tampered with.